Bashu-011/Nyumbani_App/README.md

 - View detailed listings for available houses.
 - Determine availability for sale or for rent.
 - Mortgage calculator feature for houses available for sale.
-- Built with React framework.
+- Built using React framework.
 - Data fetched from `db.json`.

 ## Technologies Used